Nomen non est omen: Why it is too soon to identify ultra-compact objects as black holes: Conclusions

 In any case, the act of insisting on new physics beyond what has been observed should not be taken lightly.
 It is typically reserved as a means to overcome or (attempt to) alleviate unresolved issues, such as to reconcile discrepancies with observations or resolve mathematical inconsistencies.
 Candidate theories of quantum gravity for instance are generally expected to cure the singularities predicted by general relativity.
-However, here, insisting on the identification of the observed astrophysical black hole candidates with PBHs (that is, insisting on either never before seen exotic matter or accepting the breakdown of semiclassical gravity) has the opposite effect: instead of resolving outstanding issues, the presence of a horizon produces inconsistencies (e.g.\ the apparent lack of unitary in the aforementioned information loss problem) that are absent in the horizonless UCO model (which, to reiterate, is also compatible with observational data and may not require exotic matter to be compatible with semiclassical gravity).
-Even if the necessary violation of the null energy condition occurs in nature, a detailed semiclassical analysis \cite{mmt:rev:22,mt:21,dmt:22} in spherical symmetry indicates that\footnote{However, note that these arguments may not pertain to primordial black holes as the precise details of their formation are not known.} \begin{enumerate}[label=\roman*.] \item the required energy and timescales are incompatible with the formation of a horizon \cite{mt:21}, i.e.\ even if horizon formation is possible in principle, it is much too early: for a solar mass black hole this time is about $t_{\odot} \sim 10^{67}$yr, and for the compact objects M87* and Sgr A* with masses $M_{\text{M87*}} \approx 6.5 \cdot 10^{9} M_\odot$ \cite{EHT:19} and $M_{\text{Sgr A*}} \approx 4 \cdot 10^6 M_\odot$ \cite{EHT:22}, one obtains $t_{\text{M87*}} \sim 10^{96}$yr and $t_{\text{Sgr A*}} \sim 10^{86}$yr, respectively.
-All of these estimates exceed the age of our universe $t_{\text{universe}} \sim 13.8 \cdot 10^9$yr considerably. \item accretion of matter (in the sense that matter crosses the horizon and increases the mass of the PBH) is no longer possible after the horizon has been formed, i.e.\ PBHs --- if they exist --- can only evaporate \cite{mmt:rev:22,dmt:22}.
-This is in direct contradiction with observational data: the results published by the EHT Collaboration demonstrate that both M87* and Sgr A* accrete matter \cite{EHT:19,EHT:22}, and gravitational wave observations by the LIGO, Virgo, and KAGRA Collaborations indicate that the observed UCOs can absorb neutron stars \cite{LIGO:Virgo:KAGRA:21}.
-Alternatively, a more sophisticated model may be able to resolve the discrepancy if it includes a mechanism that enables accretion of matter near the horizon while at the same time prohibiting the flow of matter across it. \end{enumerate}
+However, here, insisting on the identification of the observed astrophysical black hole candidates with PBHs (i.e.\ insisting on exotic matter or accepting the breakdown of semiclassical gravity) has the opposite effect: instead of resolving outstanding issues, the presence of a horizon introduces problems (see item b. in Sec.~\ref{sec:soa}) that are absent in horizonless UCO models (which, to reiterate, are also compatible with observational data and --- despite the commonly used terminology ``exotic compact objects" to refer to UCOs with compactness $\epsilon < 1/8$ --- do not require exotic matter to be compatible with semiclassical gravity).
+Even if the necessary violation of the NEC occurs in nature, the process of horizon formation appears to be too slow to justify identifying the presently observed objects as black holes (see Sec.~\ref{subsec:horizon-formation}).